-With the Queen Elizabeth providing up the rear, the Grand Fleet displayed a powerful wall of guns some 6 miles in size, and not a minute too soon, Even as they manoeuvred in place, the Queen Elizabeths’ of the 5th Battle Squadron spotted the German battle line at close range.
-They got heavy fire, at which moment HMS Warspite‘s helm jammed, resulting in the ship to move a pair of full circles and to suffer thirteen large-calibre hits.
+With the Queen Elizabeth providing up the rear, the Grand Fleet displayed a powerful wall of guns some 6 miles (ca. 10 km) in size, and not a minute too soon, Even as they maneuvered in place, the Queen Elizabeths’ of the 5th Battle Squadron spotted the German battle line at close range.
+They got heavy fire, at which moment HMS Warspite‘s helm jammed, resulting in the ship to move a pair of full circles and to suffer thirteen large-caliber hits.

 At the head of the British line, Beatty and Hood were once more dealing with the opponent when HMS lnvincible was hit, exploding even as had the other 2 battlecruisers prior to her.